OffchainLabs/community-helm-charts/charts/das/README.md

 ```

 #### DAS
-Running a DAS requires a bls key.
+Running a DAS as a part of a Data Availability Committee (DAC) requires a BLS key.
 The key can be provided as a secret or as a file.
 See the [Configuration Options](#configuration-options) section for more details.

 ```yaml
 apiVersion: v1